WebOfTrustInfo/rwot2-id2020/draft-documents/protecting-digital-identities-in-developing-countries.md

 -   **Thieves** seek to enrich themselves by the appropriation of monies and properties from their victims.
 Corrupt officials and service providers such as bankers or retailers fall into this category.
 Identity theft is an increasing vector for scammers, criminal gangs and individuals.

 -   **Murderers** seek to harm or physically remove or displace their victims.
-They can be motivated by ethnic rivalry, terrorist ideology or political purpose to acquire power or retain control of it.
+They can be motivated by ethnic rivalry, terrorist ideology or the political desire to acquire power or retain control of it.

 -   **Oppressors** seek to exercise local power by exploiting comparative advantage to the disadvantage of others.
 Leverage may come through population size, access to resources or control of power such as political, police or military appointments.
 They ruthlessly suppress opposition to their dominance, often through the means above.
 Their objective is limited to maintaining hegemony.

-All groups seek to identify their victims, assess their economic or symbolic value, confirm their location and access their data in order to extract the greatest possible value relative to their purpose.
+All groups seek to identify their victims, assess their economic or symbolic value, confirm their location and access their data, in order to extract the greatest possible value relative to their purpose.

 **Problem/Opportunities**

 Individuals lack the ways and means to safely and reliably store their important personal data.
 Where government-issued IDs exist, they often bear little relation to the access and provision of adequate products and services.
-When individuals’ data is illegitimately acquired and abused people become highly vulnerable to fraud, theft and compromised personal or family safety.
+When individuals’ data is illegitimately acquired and abused, they become highly vulnerable to fraud, theft and compromised personal or family safety.

 Developers and administrators of any system must operate on the assumption that all official systems are inherently vulnerable.
 Therefore, the digital identity system must complement and augment existing national identity systems, providing additional assurance, rather than undermining or supplanting national government sovereignty.
 A reliable, trusted identity will enable the provision of key services in the following ways: